-For locations with populations under 60,000, the ACS is only available in 5-year estimates, rather than single-year periods.
-The 5-year estimates provide greater geographical granularity but a less granular time period.
+This report uses ACS 5-year estimates for Benton County housing data, rather than single-year periods.
+The 5-year estimates provide greater geographical granularity and accuracy, with a less granular time period.

-How many housing units in Benton County, Iowa are owner- or renter-occupied?
+How many housing units in Benton County, Indiana are owner- or renter-occupied?

-How do the size of households and housing units vary by tenure in Benton County, Iowa?
+How do the size of households and housing units vary by tenure in Benton County, Indiana?

 What do Benton County housing units use for heating fuel?

-The most commonly-used heating fuels are utility gas and electricity.
-The chart below breaks down Benton County housing units by these heating fuels.
+The most commonly-used heating sources are utility gas and electricity.
+The chart below breaks down Benton County housing units by these sources.

 The ACS asks questions about the presence of hot and cold running water, a bathtub or shower, a sink with a faucet, a stove or range, and a refrigerator to create statistics about indicators of housing quality.
-Federal and local governments use these estimates to identify areas eligible for housing assistance, rehabilitation loans, and other programs that help people access and afford decent, safe, and sanitary housing.
-Public health officials may also use this information to locate areas in danger of ground water contamination and waterborne diseases.
+Federal and local governments in Benton County and Indiana use these estimates to identify areas eligible for housing assistance, rehabilitation loans, and other programs that help people access and afford decent, safe, and sanitary housing.
+Benton County public health officials may also use this information to locate areas in danger of ground water contamination and waterborne diseases.

-While the presence of these facilities in the home has increased over time, there are still areas in the United States where they are not available.
+While the presence of these facilities in the home has increased over time, there are still areas in Benton County where they are not available.
 Individual items (hot and cold running water, etc.) are asked about separately on the ACS to allow housing analysts to evaluate individual indicators of housing quality, and determine which items are lacking in particular areas.

 About the Data